HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 * [Human readable version](https://www.openriskmanual.org/ns/nplo/index-en.html)

-The wiki description of all the data fields allows to continously update the descriptions and link with the usage of the data in practical operations and risk management documented in other parts of the wiki:
+There is a wiki description of all the data fields that links with the usage of the data in practical operations and risk management documented in other parts of the wiki:

 * [Wiki description of the EBA NPL data domain](https://www.openriskmanual.org/wiki/EBA_NPL_Template)